Hollowing Tools and Tips

-I prefer and primarily use the HSS tools.
+I primarily use the HSS tools.
 There are advantages and disadvantages to both.
-The reason I like the HSS best is that they work better in a greater variety of materials, where the carbide tools can be a little too aggressive in some of the harder, drier woods.
+The reason I like the HSS is that they work better in a greater variety of materials, where the carbide tools can be a little too aggressive in some of the harder, drier woods.
 The advantage to the carbide is you don’t have to sharpen them and they can get a cleaner cut in some materials.
 The carbide, however are very fragile and chip easily if mishandled.
 Watch this short video for a little more info on the pros and cons:

 The 1/2” Hollowing tools can hollow approximately 6” deep.
-The 5/8” Hollowing tools can hollow approximately 8” deep and the 3/4” Hollowing tools can hollow approximately 12” deep and the 1″ Hollowing tools can hollow approximately 14″ deep.
+The 5/8” Hollowing tools can hollow approximately 8” deep, the 3/4” Hollowing tools can hollow approximately 12” deep and the 1″ Hollowing tools can hollow approximately 14″ deep.

 What size hollowing tools should I get?

 It is hard to say, if I were to suggest a set of tools to get started with it would be the 5/8” Hollowing Tools.
 With these tools I can make forms up to about 8″ deep, but can also easily work on smaller forms.
 However, it really depends on what type of forms you are planning on hollowing, how deep you want to be able to go, and what size opening you will have.
 See above FAQ for more detailed information on the hollowing tools.

 I am just getting into hollowing, what should I get?